Angrypuncake/MazeBuilderV1/README.md

 #The code is not perfect, it is just a basic tool for you to creatively explore maze building because its a massive hassle to hardcode massive/complex mazes

 """
-- MUST SET CANVAS SIZE BEFORE DOING ANYTHING
-- Keep it minimised, the GUI screen doesnt register clicks well when it is in fullscreen or near the edge of the desktop
-"""

-"""
 HOW TO USE
 - Make sure python version is fully updated
 - Run the WallGui.py program using any IDE like VSCODE